-As god of the wind and sea, Njord would naturally be seen as an important and powerful god – especially to a culture that was so invest in fishing and in sailing for trade or, shall we say, the somewhat less voluntary and more one-sided “trade” for which Vikings were known.
+As god of the wind and sea, Njord would naturally be seen as an important and powerful god – especially to a culture that was so invested in fishing and in sailing for trade or, shall we say, the somewhat less voluntary and more one-sided “trade” for which Vikings were known.
 It makes sense, therefore, that any recounting of tales about the Vanir would elevate him to a leadership position.

-When Aesir-Vanir war broke out – either because the Aesir were jealous of the Vanir’s greater popularity with mortals (they were gods of fertility and prosperity, after all), or because of bad blood caused by the Vanir goddess Gullveig offering her magic for hire (and, in the eyes of the Aesir, corrupting their values) – it was Njord that led the Vanir into battle.
+When the Aesir-Vanir war broke out – either because the Aesir were jealous of the Vanir’s greater popularity with mortals (they were gods of fertility and prosperity, after all), or because of bad blood caused by the Vanir goddess Gullveig offering her magic for hire (and, in the eyes of the Aesir, corrupting their values) – it was Njord that led the Vanir into battle.
 And it was Njord who helped seal the lasting peace that ended the conflict on behalf of the Vanir.

-The war dragged on into a stalemate, until both sides agreed to negotiate.
-Njord, as part of this negotiation agreed to become a hostage – he and his children would live among the Aesir, while two Aesir gods, Hoenir and Mimir, would live among the Vanir.
+The war dragged on into a stalemate until both sides agreed to negotiate.
+Njord, as part of this negotiation, agreed to become a hostage – he and his children would live among the Aesir, while two Aesir gods, Hoenir and Mimir, would live among the Vanir.

 Njord the Aesir